Best 6 NANDA Nursing Diagnosis for Hyperglycemia That Actually Work

 Laboratory Values Interpretation

-Look over the patient’s lab results, such as HbA1c and fasting glucose, to manage elevated blood glucose nursing management4.
+Look over the patient’s lab results, such as HbA1c and fasting glucose, to manage elevated blood glucose nursing management.
 Be alert to any results that are off from normal.
 This might mean the patient’s treatment needs to change.

 Progress Documentation Standards

-Keep detailed records of the patient’s progress, like blood glucose levels and how they react to treatments15.
+Keep detailed records of the patient’s progress, like blood glucose levels and how they react to treatments.
 Stick to your facility’s rules for documenting.
 Make sure the info is right, up-to-date, and easy for the whole healthcare team to see.

 By sticking to these glucose monitoring nursing guidelines, you can track and document the patient’s health well.
 This helps spot and handle any problems quickly.
 It leads to better care and management of diabetes for the patient.